top of page

 Modeling angiogenesis

 Angiogenesis is a multiscale process by which blood vessels grow from existing ones and carry oxygen to distant organs.
 Angiogenesis is essential for normal organ growth and wounded tissue repair but it may also be induced by tumors to amplify their own growth.
 Mathematical and computational models contribute to understanding angiogenesis and developing anti-angiogenic drugs, but most work only involves numerical simulations and analysis has lagged.
 A recent stochastic model of the early stages of tumor induced angiogenesis including branching, elongation, and anastomosis (fusion) of blood vessels captures some of its intrinsic multiscale structures.
 Vessel tips proliferate due to branching, elongate following Langevin dynamics and, when they meet other vessels, join them by anastomosis and stop moving.
 Stalk endothelial cells follow the tip cells, so that the trajectories thereof constitute the advancing blood vessel.
 We have been able to extract a deterministic integropartial differential description of the vessel tip density that includes vessel proliferation and anastomosis for the first time.
 Anastomosis keeps the number of vessel tips relatively small, so that we cannot use the law of large numbers to derive equations for their density.
 Nevertheless, we show that ensemble averages over many replicas of the stochastic process correspond to the solution of the deterministic equations with appropriate boundary conditions.
 Most of the time, the density of tips sprouting from a primary blood vessel advances chemotactically towards the tumor driven by a soliton similar to the famous Korteweg-de Vries soliton.
 There are two collective coordinates whose slow dynamics changes the shape and velocity of the soliton.
+Higher moments of the density are also functionals of the soliton.
+Other models of leader-follower behavior also exhibit the same soliton.
 Analyzing the equations for the collective coordinates paves the way for controlling angiogenesis through the soliton, the engine that drives this process.
 We are working to extend our results to more realistic models using our results for the simpler model as a template for future research.

 https://doi.org/10.1088/1742-5468/aba598